 It is important to get into a regular habit of good oral hygiene.
 In particular, regular teeth brushing and cleaning between teeth.

-Likewise, do not brush your teeth within an hour of vomiting (as stomach acid will be part of the vomit).
+Read the whole article about routine oral hygiene and learn moore about teeth brushing and cleaning between teeth.
 If you are taking care with these tips, you will have a bigger chance to prevent tooth erosion. which affects the entire surface of the tooth.